StefanoPagani/ChROME/README.md

 **The complete code will be released after Journal publication.**

-A novel technique for constructing a statistical closure model for reduced-order models (ROMs) applied to stationary systems is here implemented and tested on both linear and nonlinear stationary systems.
+A novel technique for constructing a statistical closure model for reduced-order models (ROMs) applied to stationary systems is implemented and tested on both linear and nonlinear stationary systems.

 This MATLAB code enables to reproduce the methodology and the numerical experiments presented in the submitted article:
 >[**[PMC19] S. Pagani, A. Manzoni, K. Carlberg.
 Statistical closure modeling for reduced-order models of stationary systems by the ROMES method**, [`arXiv:1901.02792`](https://arxiv.org/pdf/1901.02792.pdf) , 2019.]